ahmetb/kubectx/README.md

-                              (this command won't delete the user/cluster entry that is used by the context) kubectx -u, --unset       : unset the current context
+                              (this command won't delete the user/cluster entry that is used by the context) kubectx -u, --unset       : unset the current context kubectx -n<NUM>           : list the context with index numbers if <NUM> is specified - switch to context with that number
 ```

 ### Usage